Kolin63/swiftguesser/Docs.md

 # Documentation
-Swift Guesser was designed with modularity and expandability, so adding content is mostly done in JSON files.
+Swift Guesser was designed with modularity and expandability in mind, so adding content is mostly done in JSON files.
 ## Adding Artists, Albums, or Songs
 The easiest way to contribute to Swift Guesser!
 Most songs will be accepted, but probably won't be added to the vanilla category (meaning that it won't be included in the "Everything" parameter)
 ### Downloading Songs